NetworkAndSoftware/gopro2gpx/README.md

 >gopro2gpx -s file.mp4

 ## Using the GPX files
 Garmin has an terrific free tool called Virbedit that allows you to overlay gauges from .gpx or fit files onto video clips.
-It also allows you to combine those video clips.
 Watch this video on how to use it: https://www.youtube.com/watch?v=s5v9ZCwcung

+Virbedit does not allow the gpx file to span multiple video clips, so before you load the video into Virbedit it is necessary to combine the chapter files.
+You can do this with Ffmpeg's concat function.
+See https://trac.ffmpeg.org/wiki/Concatenate#samecodec and https://ffmpeg.org/ffmpeg-filters.html#concat

+Some massaging of the gpx files may be necessary.
+You can load them in a good text editor such as Vim and have at it.

 ##Compilation